ArsNomadis/player/README.md

 #include <ArduinoJson.h>
 ```

-Finally, an important audio library alternative is this one :
+Finally, an important audio library alternative is this one, it can be found on [GitHub](https://github.com/FrankBoesing/Teensy-WavePlayer).

 ```c
 #include <play_wav.h>